2024-2025 Supreme Court Term Preview

 Approximately 1.6 million Americans identify as transgender, and this case could have enormous repercussions for their ability to access medically necessary care.
 To date, 35 major national and international medical organizations have expressed support for gender affirming care, including the American Medical Association, the American Academy of Pediatrics, and the World Health Organization.
 Per the American Nurses Association: “These restrictive laws interfere with the trust and confidentiality between patients, parents or guardians, and clinicians in the delivery of evidence-based care.
 The legislative intent and medical claims behind these laws are not grounded in reputable science and conflict with the nurse’s obligation to promote, advocate, and protect the rights, health, and safety of patients.”
 Upholding Tennessee’s ban would be devastating not only to transgender individuals in Tennessee but also to the thousands of transgender Americans living in the two dozen states that have already passed similar bans.

-The Court will hear oral argument in this case on Wednesday, December 4.
+The Court will hear oral arguments on Tuesday, April 22, 2025.

 Immigration Law